4A616D6573/escapethedungeon.com/_posts/2020-04-11-floor-one-room-one.markdown

 **Glass Vials (F1-R1-FP02)**

-Empty thin long glass vials, A very easy inspection check will reveal that these vials socket into a metal ring at the base of the cylinders in the room.
+Empty thin long glass vials, A very easy inspection check will reveal that these vials socket into a metal ring at the base of the cylinders.

 **Exits (F1-R1-FP03)**